ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/questions_for_groq.md

 4. What is the recommended strategy for **long-context** requests?
 5. What is the maximum safe utilization for stable p99 (the “knee”), and how does it vary by model?
 6. Do you recommend any runtime-level batching, or is the intended strategy “batch-1 + concurrency + routing”?
 If batching exists, is it an explicit compile-time schedule feature?
+7. For **low-batch decode**, what is the recommended concurrency model (streams in flight, queue structure), and what are the knobs that actually move TTFT vs steady-state tok/s?
+8. Can we disaggregate: **prefill on one pool** (capacity-optimized) and **decode on another** (latency-optimized)?
+If yes, what is the recommended interface (KV transfer, state format) and overhead?
+9. How should we think about **GQA/MQA** in production: are there preferred model families/configs because KV-cache bandwidth dominates decode?
+10. What are the operational constraints for **MoE** serving (routing determinism, load balance across experts, hot experts, tail behavior)?

 ---